Interested in taking part?

 HOW DO I REGISTER TO TAKE PART?

-Once you send in your form an invoice for the registration fee will be raised.
+We'll send an invoice for the registration fee.
 Once we receive payment we'll confirm your place in the festival and allocate a performance day.

 WHEN IS THE FESTIVAL STAGED?

 The 2021 festival will take place across the weekends of the 13th/14th and 20th/21st November.

 Our venue is Central Hall, the University of York.
 A glorious 1200 capacity venue that perfectly accommodates the Festival and allows performers to see the entire event.
 Find out more.

 The Festival is open to primary, secondary and specialist schools, colleges/FE providers as well as community dance settings that have an inclusive admissions policy (ie no audition or requirement for previous experience).
 All ages and abilities are welcome.

 Our youngest dancer has been 4 years old and our oldest 19.
 Groups are limited to 50 children/young people.

 Definitely not!
 This is an opportunity for children and young people to share their creative talents and have the opportunity to understand how they might progress their skills/interest in dance.
 Primaries get to see secondaries, secondaries get to see FE provision and FE get to learn about University/HE options.
 It's all about progression!